Brigad/redux-rest-easy/README.md

 It also provides **sensible defaults**, allowing you to use it with **almost no configuration**, but also to **customize** anything you would like.

-And the cherry on the top: it works seemlessly with [redux-offline](https://github.com/redux-offline/redux-offline) and [redux-persist](https://github.com/rt2zz/redux-persist)!
+And the cherry on the top: it works seamlessly with [redux-offline](https://github.com/redux-offline/redux-offline) and [redux-persist](https://github.com/rt2zz/redux-persist)!

 [Scroll down](#minimal-example) for a small example, or [browse the documentation](#api) to get started!
 To learn more about the problem and solution, you can also read the [release article][release-article].